I've got a client in Brooklyn who's heating most of his home with Steamview radiators:http://steamradiators.com/pdf/steamview-radiator.pdf

 Or email John at [email protected]

-John is a professional Master Plumber by trade, licensed by The Department of Buildings of The City of New York, but travels regularly to out-of-state clients for consulting work.
+John is a professional Master Plumber, licensed by The Department of Buildings of The City of New York, and works extensively in NYC while consulting for clients in and out of state.